Going from Modul

 In order to participate in one of the exchange programs and to have the partner university’s credits transferred, five steps are necessary to complete.

-Browse through the list of MODUL University’s partner universities, and visit the websites to find the universities which maintain an exchange program that seems suitable for your exchange.
+Browse through the list of Modul University Vienna’s partner universities, and visit the websites to find the universities which maintain an exchange program that seems suitable for your exchange.
 Keep in mind that some universities have different academic year schedules than MU, so plan your stay accordingly.

 For detailed information on the universities, contact the respective liaison officer.